Tinba Virus

 What is Tinba?

-Tinba Virus gets its name from its extraordinarily small size – its code is around 20 kilobytes, a remarkably small number for banking malware.
-Tinba is a combination of the words lowercase and banker; the same malware is also known as Tinybanker and Zusy.
-Tinba is delivered to users’ systems through the Blackhole exploit kit and is primarily aimed at users in Turkey.
-We estimate that there are over 60,000 users affected by Tinba in Turkey.
+Tinba Virus gets its name from its extraordinarily small size.
+Its code is around 20 kilobytes, a remarkably small number for banking malware.
+Tinba is a combination of the words lowercase and banker.
+The same malware is also knowing as Tinybanker and Zusy.
+Tinba is delivering to users’ systems.
+Through the Blackhole exploit kit and is primarily aimed at users in Turkey.
+We estimate that there are over 60,000 users affecting by Tinba in Turkey.
 The capabilities of this malware are broadly similar to those of other equally sophisticated information-stealing malware families.
 Using web injections steals login information from websites, especially those located in Turkey.
-Some targets such as Facebook, GMX, Google, and Microsoft are hard-coded into Tinba’s code itself and are universally targeted by Tinba.
-Other institutions are targeted based on uploaded configuration files; frequent targets include major government portals and Turkish banks / financial institutions.
+Some targets such as Facebook, GMX, Google, and Microsoft are hard-coded into Tinba’s code.
+Itself and are universally targeted by Tinba.
+Other institutions are targeted based on uploaded configuration files.
+So frequent targets include major government portals and Turkish banks / financial institutions.

 Bitsy Banker Trojan, also called Tinba, is a malware program that targets fiscal institution websites.
-It’s a modified form of an aged form of contagions known as Banker Trojans, yet it’s much lower in size and more important.
+It’s a modifying form of an aged form of contagions knowing as Banker Trojans, yet it’s much lower in size and more important.
 It works by establishing man-in-the-cybersurfer attacks and network smelling.
-Since its discovery, it has been planting to have infected further than two dozen major banking institutions in the United States, including TD Bank, Chase, HSBC, Wells Fargo, PNC, and Bank of America.
-It’s designed to steal druggies’ sensitive data, similar to account login information and banking canons.
-Tinba may also display socially finagled dispatches to bait or press the stoner into entering their information on the fake runner; for illustration, a communication may be shown which attempts to move the victim that finances were accidentally deposited to his account and must be reimbursed incontinently.
+Since its discovery, it has planting to have infected further than two dozen major banking institutions in the United States, including TD Bank, Chase, HSBC, Wells Fargo, PNC, and Bank of America.
+It’s designing to steal druggies’ sensitive data, similar to account login information and banking canons.
+Tinba may also display socially finagled dispatches to bait or press the stoner into entering their information on the fake runner; for illustration, a communication showing that attempts to move the victim.
+That finances accidentally deposit to his account and reimburs incontinently.

 The history

-Tiny Banker was first discovered in 2012 when it was discovered that it had infected thousands of computers in Turkey.
-After its discovery, the original source code of the malware was leaked online and began to undergo individual reviews, making the detection process more difficult for institutions.
-This is a highly modified version of the Zeus Trojan, which had a very similar attack method to obtain the same information.
+Tiny Banker first discovere in 2012. when it is discovering that it infects thousands of computers in Turkey.
+After its discovery, the source code of the malware leaks online and began to undergo individual reviews, making the detection process more difficult for institutions.
+This is a highly modifing version of the Zeus Trojan, which is a very similar attack method to obtain the same information.
 Tinba, however, turned out to be much smaller.
 The smaller size makes the malware harder to detect.
 For reference, the average file size of a website is around 1000 KB, so the difference between an infected web page and a clean page is very difficult for anti-malware programs to recognize.

 HOW IT WORKS